 For more information about and state level data for processing time for enumeration at birth, go to: How long does it take to get my baby's Social Security card that I applied for in the hospital.

 A Social Security number is important because you need it to get a job, collect Social Security benefits, and receive some other government services.
 Many other businesses, such as banks and credit companies, also ask for the number.
 If you are a noncitizen living in the United States, you also may need a Social Security number.

-You can find a description of SSA’s enumeration process and details on how to apply for a card depending on your specific circumstances, got to: Social Security Number and Card.
+For a description of SSA’s enumeration process and details on how to apply for a card depending on your specific circumstances, got to: Social Security Number and Card.

 This dataset provides quarterly average enumeration processing time in days at the national level beginning in 2014 for new or replacement cards issued by Social Security Field Offices or Card Centers where the public visits the field office or card center to request an original or replacement card in person.
 This processing time does not include replacement card applications completed over the internet, which began rolling out in certain locations in fiscal year 2016.
 We are providing the data for each of the two categories-new and replacement cards- and for a combined total of new and replacement cards issued by field offices or card centers.